braceio/tags/README.md

 > The simplest static site generator

 Brace Tags is a static site generator focused on simplicity.
-It solves the problem of having to repeat the same HTML code on several web pages.
+It does one thing: solves the problem of having to repeat the same HTML code on several web pages.

+The template language provided by Brace Tags only has two tags, `include` and `is`.

+## Static Site Generation 101

-You can use Tags to build a multi-page static website without duplicating navigation or footer code.
-Here's how:
+You can use a Brace Tags to build a multi-page static website without duplicating navigation or footer code.
+Here's generally how it works:

-1. Extract common HTML snippets from your website into separate HTML files called "partials".
+1. Find duplicated code snippets in your HTML files.
+Extract them into separate files called "partials".

-2. Include those partials into several pages with a special tag.
+2. Replace each duplicated code snippet with a special placeholder tag.
+This is where the content from the partial will be injected.

 3. Run the `tags build` command to assemble the website from your source code.
 You can put the generated site online using any static site hosting provider.

-The template language provided by Brace Tags only has two tags, `include` and `is`.

 ## An example Brace Tags website